Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Budget Hotels and Inns

-If you prefer to allocate more of your budget to exploring Baguio’s tourist attractions, then book a budget hotel.
+If you prefer to allocate more of your budget to exploring Baguio’s tourist attractions, book a budget hotel.
 You can find plenty of cheap hotels in Baguio.
 You can even find ones that are located near tourist spots like Burnham Park or along the famous Session Road.

 You can also opt for an affordable bed and breakfast place in the city.
 These budget accommodations offer private rooms with all the basic amenities you’ll need.